ys1998/cs475-assignments/README.md

-# cs475-assignments
+# CS475: Computer Graphics
-Course assignments for CS475: Computer Graphics at IIT Bombay
+This repository contains course assignments for the Computer Graphics course (CS475) at IIT Bombay taught by Prof. Parag Chaudhuri.
+The solutions were collectively written by me (@ys1998) and Saurav (@krsrv).

+Further details regarding each assignment are in the respective folders.